5 Masturbation Positions You Should Definitely Try This Weekend

 Facedown and Frisky

 The floor.
 Your bed.
 A couch.
 All you need for this position is a flat surface and your vibrator.
-Lying face down, use one hand to tuck it between your legs and position it underneath you at a 45-degree angle (depending on the design and size of the vibe).
+Lying face down, use one hand to tuck the vibe between your legs and position it underneath you at a 45-degree angle (depending on the design and size of the device).
 Let gravity do the work for you as your weight against the vibrator builds up enough friction to make you climax.

 Illustration: